osmosis-labs/assetlists/README.md

 2. **Wait for Chain Registry PR to be merged** - Once your PR is approved and merged into Chain Registry

-3. **Automatic Generation** - Automated runs in this repo occur twice weekly (Mondays and Thursdays at 09:00 UTC) and will:
+3. **Automatic Detection and Listing** - Automated runs in this repo occur twice weekly (Mondays and Thursdays at 09:00 UTC) and will:
    - Pull latest Chain Registry data
    - Automatically detect new assets with IBC connections to Osmosis
+   - Automatically add detected assets to `osmosis.zone_assets.json`
    - Generate assetlists with your complete metadata from Chain Registry
    - Make your asset visible on Osmosis frontend
    - Can also be triggered manually by maintainers

-4. **Optional: Add Zone Configuration** - Add an entry to `osmosis.zone_assets.json` in this repository:
+4. **Optional: Configure Additional Properties** - Manually edit your entry in `osmosis.zone_assets.json` if you need to:
    - Set asset categories (`"defi"`, `"meme"`, etc.)
    - Request verified status (`osmosis_verified: true` - requires meeting [verification criteria](LISTING.md))
    - Configure custom transfer methods or property overrides
-   - **Note:** This step is NOT required for basic asset listing - assets are automatically included based on Chain Registry data
+   - Override display properties from Chain Registry

 **Important:** All asset metadata (images, descriptions, social links, etc.) comes from Chain Registry.
 To update asset information, submit PRs to Chain Registry, not this repository.
 Changes will be automatically picked up during the next automated run (twice weekly).